SR Battle of Britain class 21C151 Winston Churchill: Funeral train

 The hearse was a Southern Railway 53 ft 3 in Gangwayed Bogie Luggage van, no. 2464, which was built in 1931 as part of a batch of 30.
 It had been withdrawn from normal service in 1961, and was set aside and repainted into the Pullman cream and umber colours in July 1962.
 The van was kept out of public gaze in Stewarts Lane carriage sheds.

 While being prepared, the locomotive carried the four discs in an inverted 'T' formation—the headcode for a Royal train, but this was subsequently changed.
 The headcode used while pulling the special was one disc on each side of the locomotive's smokebox, and a third in the middle of the bufferbeam—a 'V' formation evoking Churchill's 'V for Victory' sign.
-In reality, that headcode would normally only have been used for a breakdown train.
+In normal operation, that headcode would only have been used for a breakdown train.

 The train was routed via Barnes, Twickenham, Virginia Water, Ascot, Wokingham and Reading, where it left the Southern Region and joined the Western Region.
 The train continued to Handborough via Didcot East and North Junctions and Oxford.
 34051 then retraced its route back to London light engine, the special train being taken back to Paddington by 'Western' class diesel-hydraulic D1015 Western Champion.

 34051 was withdrawn later that year on 19 September 1965, having covered 807496 mi.